MediaArea/MediaConch/Timeline.md

 * March - April 2016

--- Present proposed Standard for FFV1 and Matroska at IETF 95
+-- Review project based on feedback and community response and integrate changes -- Develop strategy for continual open source support and development -- Finalize the development of integrating PREFORMA into the long-term MediaArea business model -- Plan for optimal integration with other suppliers -- Present proposed Standard for FFV1 and Matroska at IETF 95

 * May - June 2016